taubman33/react-router/README.md

 > - **Router** - the root component inside of which all `Link`'s and `Route`'s must be nested.
 It can only have **one** direct child element (thus the need for the enclosing `div` tag around `nav` and `main`)

 > - **Link** - a component for setting the URL and providing navigation between different components in our app without triggering a page refresh (similar to Angular ui-router's `ui-sref`).
-It takes one property, `to`, which sets the URL to whatever path is defined within it.
+It takes a `to` property, which sets the URL to whatever path is defined within it.
+Link can also be used inside of any component that is connected to a `Route`.

 > - **Route** - a component that connects a certain `path` in the URL with the relevant component to `render` at that location (similar to Angular ui-router's `ui-view` or erb's `yield`)